Ultimate Guide: Adding and Managing Images in Notion for Seamless Organization

 Image Databases

-For projects that involve large collections of visuals—like mood boards, inspiration galleries, or reference libraries—Notion’s image database feature is invaluable.
+For projects that involve a large collection of visuals—such as mood boards, inspiration galleries, or reference libraries—Notion’s image database feature is invaluable.
+You can create an image database that allows you to search, filter, and organize your visuals efficiently.
 To create an image database:

-1. Create a new page and choose a database template.
+1. Create a new page and choose a database template (for example, Gallery or Table view).

 2. Add a property for images, ensuring the property type is set to Files & media.